docsforadobe/javascript-tools-guide/9 - Intergrating XML into JavaScript/index.rst

 empty XML object:
 var elemB1 = myRoot.elementA[0].elementB[0];

-237

-CHAPTER 9: Integrating XML into JavaScript

-The XML Object

-238

 If an element is empty in the XML, the corresponding property exists and contains an empty XML object; it is never null or undefined.